The Best Cities to Work in for International Citizens

 If you’re not sure what it’s like to work in a country, check out websites like Glassdoor for reviews from company team members.
 This will give you a great idea of the company culture and work environment.

-If you’re looking for great work-life balance, Scandinavian countries are exceptionally liberally with their vacation time and parental leave.
+If you’re looking for a great work-life balance, Scandinavian countries are exceptionally liberally with their vacation time and parental leave.
 You could also choose to work in a low cost of living country and work fewer hours.
 It all depends on what you’re looking for.

 Proper Work Permits and Visas